mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 - **Disorders_ID:** This column contains the identifiers of disorder attributes.

-# 9-Building the Clinical Event Knowledge Graph
+# Step 6: Building the Clinical Event Knowledge Graph

-For building the clinical event knowledge graph, different steps—one for each sheet of the Excel file—were defined in a tool, with each step having two pages:
+For building the clinical event knowledge graph, different steps—one for each csv file defined.

-1. **Run Page:** This page includes a “Run” button for creating the graph or establishing relationships between two graphs using Neo4j queries.
-After running the process, you can click on the “Result” button to go to the result page.
-2. **Result Page:** This page displays the Neo4j queries used during the process.
-To create the graph or establish relationships, several Neo4j queries need to be executed step by step.
-Some of these queries are used to clear the database, remove or create constraints, create or modify nodes, or create relationships between nodes.
-This page also shows the generated nodes and the relationships between them.
-Since the tool sends the queries to the Neo4j Aura Database, you can open your database in the Neo4j Aura account to view the created nodes and relationships.
-The queries are also saved in a text file on the tool’s profile page, allowing you to create an empty database in Neo4j Aura and run these queries one by one to recreate the graph or establish relationships between two graphs.

 ## Creating a Labeled Property Graph for the Event Log

-By clicking the “Run” button, the Event Log sheet is converted into an Event Log graph.
+By runing the **Script01_EventLog_run.py**, the Event Log sheet is converted into an Event Log graph.

 <img src="./README_resources/CEKG_01.jpeg" alt="Alt text" width="600" height="900"/>